Asthma

 Lung Function Tests

 The most common lung function (breathing) test is called spirometry.
 It measures how well your lungs are working.
-Children under 6 are usually not able to this type of testing, so your healthcare provider will use other examinations to make a diagnosis.
+Children 6 and under may not be able to perform this test, so your healthcare provider will use other examinations to make a diagnosis

 If your spirometry test results are normal but your healthcare provider still thinks you might have asthma, you may be sent for further testing.
 A “challenge test” using either methacholine or histamine can also help diagnose asthma.